awaregroup/WindowsAiEdgeLabCV/README.md

 We will need a way to copy files to our device and a Windows PowerShell window from our development PC connected to that device.

 First, we will map the Q: drive to our device so we can access files.
-You'll need the Device IP Address, as well as the Device Administrator Password.
+You'll need the Device IP Address which you can get from the IoT Dashboard by right clicking the name of your device and selecting "Copy IPv4 Address".

 ```
 PS C:\WindowsAiEdgeLabCV> $DeviceIPAddress = "192.168.1.102"